 Know Your Audience

-Let’s say you’re writing a blog about “the best at-home ice cream makers” for a small ice cream shop with a nationwide audience.
-If you don’t know the audience, you might think that writing about best-selling ice cream makers and creating a title that emphasizes that is the way to go.
+Let’s say you’re writing an article about “the best at-home ice cream makers” for a small ice cream shop with a nationwide audience.
+If you don’t know the audience, you might think that writing about best-selling ice cream makers and creating a title that says just that is the way to go.

 However, since the blog belongs to a local ice cream shop with a strong brand reputation, it’s safe to assume that people follow them for the quality of their ice cream.
-Therefore, creating a headline that lets people know that there’s a way for them to recreate the shop’s ice cream at home by using certain ice cream makers is a much better angle than the first.
+So, creating a headline that shows people a way to recreate the shop’s ice cream at home by using certain ice cream makers is a much better angle than the first.

 Choose the Right Keywords

 This is not SEO; this is common sense.
 If you don’t choose the right keywords for your headline, your chances of being found will decrease.
-Whether you’re writing for digital or print, keywords help your target audience find your project.
+Whether you’re writing for digital or print, keywords help your target audience decide whether that piece of content benefits them.

 For example, if you’re writing a travel guide to the Bahamas for a digital publication, you can’t use a title like “Let’s Travel,” “Come Visit the Caribbean With Me,” or “Travel Itinerary to a Beautiful Island Country.”
 The second title has potential, but the others don’t because they’re not specific or appealing.